 Before you start reading about how many people are playing various popular games, we would like to throw a few figures at you – just to give you a sense of the scale.

-- 8,398,748 – the population of New York City.
+- 8,336,817 - and that's the population of New York City.

-- 90,000,000 – number of unique users of Steam – for each month of 2018!
+- 120,000,000 - that's how many unique users were using Steam each month of 2020.

 In 2015, the mobile Pokémon were mostly a thing for the most devoted Nintendo fans.
-A year later, a wave of poke-craze made almost everyone with a smartfon go hunting for their own Pikachu.
-The relatively simple, and, in addition, full of technical shortcomings, application from Niantic is based on the use of GPS, and – to some extent – of augmented reality, and it stormed the whole world.
-Suddenly, it turned out that we all suppressed the need to "travel across the land, Searching far and wide (...) to understand the power that's inside" for years.
+A year later, a wave of "Pokémon madness" made a lot of technologically savvy people for their Pikachu on hikes.
+A relatively simple application developed by Niantic, based on the use of GPS and to some extent augmented reality, which is full of technical flaws, has taken the world by storm.
+Suddenly, it turned out that we all suppressed the need to collect out own pocket monsters for years.